Ceasar/Encyclopedia/src/adler_1966.rst

 Disagreeing
 --------------------------------------------------------------------------------

-The reader disagrees when he thinks the author can be shown to be wrong on some point, either due to a mistake in reasoning or a mistake in judgment about the world.

-When the reader disagrees, the first thing he must do is make sure that the disagreement is not due to misunderstanding.
-It will either be the case that the author instructs the reader on points which change his mind, or that the reader is able to (metaphorically, at least) instruct the author.
-If the latter, the reader is justified in his criticism.

-When the reader is confident the disagreement is not due to misunderstanding, the next thing he must do is give reasons for his disagreement.

 The reader can disagree in two ways.
 He may show that the author has a defect in his premises or has committed a fallacy in his reasoning.

 The reader can show the author has a defect in premises by showing that the author is uninformed or that the author is misinformed.
-To show that the author is uninformed, the reader must show that the author lacks relevant knowledge and in unable to support relevant conclusions.
-To do this, he must state the knowledge which the author lacks and show how it makes a difference to the author's conclusions.
-To show that the author is misinformed, the reader must show that the author has made an erroneous supposition, possibly leading to a false conclusion.
-To do this, the reader must be able to argue the truth or greater probability of a position contrary to the author's.
+To show that the author is uninformed, the reader must show that the author lacks relevant knowledge and in unable to support relevant conclusions by stating the knowledge which the author lacks and showing how it makes a difference to the author's conclusions.
+To show that the author is misinformed, the reader must show that the author has made an erroneous supposition, possibly leading to a false conclusion, by arguing the truth or greater probability of a contrary position.

 The reader can show the author has committed a fallacy in reasoning by showing the author's argument is a *non sequitur*, by showing the conclusion does follow